Getting started

 - Approve — the action ships as drafted.

 - Edit — you tweak the draft inline, then it ships.
-The edit teaches the agent how you wanted it phrased.
+The edit teaches the droid how you wanted it phrased.

 - Skip — the action is dropped.
-If you give a reason, the agent learns from that too.
+If you give a reason, the droid learns from that too.

 Read more in Security about how approvals are stored and audited.